X

 |---|---|---|

-Particularly striking: medication overuse headache (MOH) is rarely recognised.
-Anyone taking painkillers on more than 10 days per month can paradoxically develop persistent headaches caused by the painkiller itself.
-This is recognisable by daily headaches that are worst in the morning and ease immediately after the next painkiller dose.
-The solution is a medically supervised withdrawal — not a simple process, but the only effective one.
+Particularly striking: medication-overuse headache (MOH) is barely recognised.
+Anyone who takes painkillers on more than 10 days a month can, paradoxically, develop persistent headaches from the painkiller itself.
+You can recognise it by the fact that the headaches occur daily, are worst in the morning, and ease immediately after the next dose of painkiller.
+The solution is a medically supervised withdrawal – not a simple process, but the only effective one.

-How long can I take ibuprofen?
-Without medical advice, a maximum of 3–4 days.
+How long should I take ibuprofen?
+Without medical consultation, a maximum of 3–4 days.
 This applies to pain and fever.
-Anyone who sees no improvement after 4 days should see a doctor — not because ibuprofen is fundamentally wrong after 4 days, but because the underlying cause should be investigated.
-For chronic conditions such as osteoarthritis, ibuprofen may be used longer-term, but always under medical supervision with regular stomach protection, kidney value, and blood pressure checks.
+Anyone who has no improvement after 4 days should see a doctor – not because ibuprofen is fundamentally wrong after 4 days, but because the cause should be investigated.
+In chronic conditions like osteoarthritis, ibuprofen can be used over the longer term, but always under medical supervision with regular stomach-protection, kidney, and blood-pressure checks.

-Ibuprofen on an empty stomach — how bad is it really?
-On an empty stomach, irritation of the stomach lining increases substantially.
-With a single dose on an empty stomach, most people can tolerate it — but it is unpleasant.
-Anyone who takes it regularly on an empty stomach risks gastric ulcers.
-The solution: always take with food or at least a glass of milk.
+Ibuprofen on an empty stomach – how bad is it really?
+On an empty stomach, the irritation of the stomach lining rises considerably.
+With a single dose on an empty stomach this is tolerable for most people – but unpleasant.
+Anyone who regularly takes it on an empty stomach risks stomach ulcers.
+The solution: always with food or at least a glass of milk.
 Or switch to ibuprofen lysinate, which is gentler on the stomach.

-Ibuprofen lysinate — is the extra cost worth it?
-For everyday mild to moderate pain: no, conventional ibuprofen suffices.
-For acute attacks such as migraine or sudden severe pain, where 15–20 minutes of faster onset makes a difference: yes, it is worthwhile.
-Also the better option for people with a sensitive stomach.
+Ibuprofen lysinate – is the extra cost worth it?
+For everyday use with mild to moderate pain: no, conventional ibuprofen is enough.
+For acute attacks such as migraine or sudden severe pain, where 15–20 minutes of faster onset make a difference: yes, it is worth it.
+For people with a sensitive stomach, lysinate is also the better option.

-Ibuprofen and alcohol — how much gap is needed?
+Ibuprofen and alcohol – how much of a gap is needed?
 Ideally no alcohol during ibuprofen therapy.
-If unavoidable: at least 2–3 hours apart and in small amounts.
-The risk with a single simultaneous dose is low, but with repeated combination the gastrointestinal bleeding risk rises substantially.
-Anyone who drinks alcohol regularly and chronically needs ibuprofen should definitely consult a doctor.
+If unavoidable: alcohol staggered by at least 2–3 hours and in small amounts.
+The risk is low with a single simultaneous intake, but with repeated combination the stomach-bleeding risk rises considerably.
+Anyone who drinks alcohol regularly and chronically needs ibuprofen should definitely see a doctor.

-Ibuprofen dose for children missed — what to do?
-If the last dose was less than half the recommended interval ago: skip it and continue at the next regular time.
-Never double dose.
-For any uncertainty about dosing: call the pharmacy.
-The dosage table in this article provides guidance by body weight — the most accurate measure for children.
+Forgot a child's ibuprofen dose – what to do?
+If the last dose was less than half the recommended gap ago: skip it and continue at the next regular time.
+Never give a double dose.
+If unsure about the dose: call the pharmacy.
+The dosing table in the article gives guidance by body weight – the most accurate measure for children.